v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/metadata/imetadatadispenserex-getcorsystemdirectory-method.md

 ms.assetid: d9e0f3b6-e106-4820-bada-5bfba34ce360
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: f03a2dfa60f2fbdce317d96a9e5b23c6f017dc3d
+ms.openlocfilehash: da9a13a3dea34f6681f47e95c5b352a710d7458b
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pl-PL
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777744"
+ms.locfileid: "74431214"
 ---
 # <a name="imetadatadispenserexgetcorsystemdirectory-method"></a>IMetaDataDispenserEx::GetCORSystemDirectory — Metoda
-Pobiera katalog, który zawiera bieżące środowisko uruchomieniowe języka wspólnego (CLR).
-Ta metoda jest obsługiwana tylko do użytku przez debugery spoza procesu.
-Wywoływana z innego składnika, zwróci E_NOTIMPL.
+Gets the directory that holds the current common language runtime (CLR).
+This method is supported only for use by out-of-process debuggers.
+If called from another component, it will return E_NOTIMPL.

 ## <a name="syntax"></a>Składnia